 Which Tool Is Best for You?
 Why Brands Choose CubeAPM

 Coralogix stands out for log lifecycle management and flexible archival that helps control storage expenses.
 Sumo Logic, on the other hand, is ideal for cloud-native enterprises prioritizing SIEM, machine data intelligence, and integrated analytics.
-Both offer solid SaaS convenience but are limited by usage-based pricing and lack of self-hosting flexibility.
+Both offer solid SaaS convenience but are limited by usage-based pricing and a lack of self-hosting flexibility.

 CubeAPM is the best choice for teams seeking OpenTelemetry-native, full-stack observability with predictable pricing, flexible deployment, and unlimited retention.
 CubeAPM helps engineering and DevOps teams monitor, trace, and analyze applications across microservices while maintaining complete data ownership — all at a fraction of traditional APM costs.